pingcap/docs/configure-load-base-split.md

 ## Implementation principles

 Load Base Split automatically splits the Region based on statistics.
-It identifies the Regions whose read traffic consistently exceeds the threshold for 10 seconds, and splits these Regions at proper positions.
-When choosing the split position, Load Base Split tries to balance the access traffic of both Regions after the split and avoid access across Regions.
+It identifies the Regions whose read load consistently exceeds the threshold for 10 seconds, and splits these Regions at proper positions.
+When choosing the split position, Load Base Split tries to balance the access load of both Regions after the split and avoid access across Regions.

 The Region split by Load Base Split will not be merged quickly.
 On the one hand, PD's `MergeChecker` skips the hot Region; on the other hand, PD also determines whether to merge two Regions according to `QPS` in the heartbeat information, to avoid the merge of two Regions with high `QPS`.